ichigo-k/Todo-App/README.md

 Install all dependencies by running npm install from your terminal inside the project folder

-Run bash$ npm run dev, this would start the app at http://localhost:5173
+Run $ npm run dev, this would start the app at http://localhost:5173

 Don't forget to star this repo if you found it helpful